Bayesian Regret Minimization in Offline Bandits: Introduction

 \section{Introduction}

-Offline reinforcement learning~(RL) aims to learn reliable policies for sequential decision-making problems from fixed datasets~\cite{Lange2012,Rashidinejad2022}.
-The interest in this area has been steadily growing in many critical domains.
-For example, one cannot easily explore or collect data using a suboptimal policy in health care and similar fields.
-Despite recent progress in offline RL, designing effective algorithms remains a challenge.
-Offline bandit is a special case of offline RL that targets problems that consist of a single state and, thus, have no state transition~\cite{Hong2023}.
-Offline bandit represents an important model that can be a foundation for theoretical analysis and various practical problems alike.
+The problem of offline bandits is an important special case of offline reinforcement learning~(RL) in which the model consists of a single state and involves no state transitions~\cite{Hong2023}.
+Offline RL, a challenging research problem with a rich history, is inspired by the need to make reliable decisions when learning from a logged dataset~\cite{Lange2012, Rashidinejad2022}.
+Practical problems from recommendations to search to ranking can be modeled as offline bandits; see, for example, \citet{Hong2023} and references therein.
+Moreover, gaining a deeper theoretical understanding of offline bandits is a vital stepping stone in understanding the complete offline RL problem.

-This paper studies the problem of minimizing the \emph{Bayesian regret} in the offline linear bandit setting.
-The high-confidence Bayesian objective has received limited attention in the literature.
-Most prior work in offline RL and bandit targets the \emph{frequentist regret}, which assumes a fixed true model and studies the behavior of algorithms with a random dataset.
-In contrast, Bayesian regret assumes a fixed dataset and studies the behavior of policies with respect to a random true model.
-A discussion on the merits of the two approaches is beyond the scope of our paper and has been covered elsewhere \cite{Lattimore2018,Gelman2014,Vaart2000}.
+We study the problem of minimizing the \emph{Bayesian regret} in the offline linear bandit setting.
+Bayesian regret differs substantially from its \emph{frequentist} counterpart.
+While frequentist regret assumes a fixed true model and studies algorithms' response to random datasets, Bayesian regret assumes a fixed dataset and studies algorithms' regret as a function of the true model.
+When provided with good priors, Bayesian methods offer sufficiently tight bounds to achieve excellent practical results~\cite{Lattimore2018, Gelman2014, Vaart2000}.
+As such, the strengths of Bayesian methods complement the scalability and simplicity of the frequentist algorithms.

-The predominant approach to offline RL and bandit, regardless of being Bayesian or frequentist, is a form of pessimism that usually aims to choose actions with the highest lower confidence bounds (LCBs).
-These LCB-style algorithms compute a policy with the largest expected return (or reward), penalized by its uncertainty.
-In frequentist algorithms, these penalties are typically computed from concentration inequalities~\cite{Xie2021,Rashidinejad2022,Jin2022,Ghosh2022,Cheng2022}, whereas in Bayesian methods, they are usually derived in one form or another from credible regions\footnote{A credible region is the Bayesian version of a confidence region.} derived from the posterior distribution~\cite{Delage2009,Hong2023,Brown2020}, and often give rise to some form of robust optimization~\cite{Behzadian2021,Petrik2019}.
+Most prior work on Bayesian offline RL and bandits has adopted a form of pessimism that chooses actions with the highest \emph{lower confidence bounds}~(LCBs).
+These LCB-style algorithms compute a policy or action with the largest expected return (or reward), penalized by its uncertainty.
+The uncertainty penalty is computed from credible regions derived from the posterior distribution~\cite{Delage2009, Hong2023, Brown2020, Javed2021, Lobo2023}, and often gives rise to some form of robust optimization~\cite{Behzadian2021, Petrik2019}.
+LCB-style Bayesian algorithms are generally inspired by the success of this approach in frequentist settings, where LCB is typically computed from concentration inequalities~\cite{Xie2021, Rashidinejad2022, Jin2022, Ghosh2022, Cheng2022}.